'I would never do it again' - fans' anger at queue

 Just Stop Oil activists interrupted the first day of the second Ashes Test between England and Australia at Lord's.

-That followed similar protests by the same group at the rugby union Premiership final, the World Snooker Championship and the Grand National this year.
+That followed similar protests by the same group at the rugby union Premiership final and the World Snooker Championship, while animal rights activists delayed the start of the Grand National race this year.

 An All England Club spokesperson said the increased security operation was slowing down the entry process, adding: "There has been high demand from members of the public to join the queue on day one at Wimbledon.